KarMiles/campervan-adventures/README.md

 Active element will be marked with a distinct colour to help visitor in navigation.

-Company logo will always be visible in upper left corner, in the navigation section.
+Company logo will always be visible in the navigation section.

 **Home page**